IPE-Initiative/founding-documents/product-profile-matrix.md

 Limitation of scope
 -------------------

-Not covered by this profile is ordering or printing a spefic copy of a product.
+Not covered by this profile is ordering or printing a specific copy of a product.
 This includes also any billing, reporting and accounting of sales. (-> **transaction profile**).

 Not covered by this profile is the way of transmission of the data. (-> **transmission profile**)